alexamben/Keep-Windows-Awake/README.md

-🖥️ Keep Windows Awake 🖥️
+🖥️ Keep Windows Awake / Maintain Online Status 🖥️

-A lightweight VBScript that prevents your Windows system from going to sleep for a user-defined duration by simulating periodic keyboard activity (Scroll Lock toggle).
-This script is useful when:
+A lightweight VBScript designed to prevent your Windows device from going idle by periodically simulating harmless keyboard activity (Scroll Lock toggle).
+This is particularly useful for employees who need their system or presence status to remain active—for example in Microsoft Teams, remote desktops, or similar collaboration tools—without changing power or availability settings.
-Running long tasks (downloads, scans, builds) Preventing sleep during presentations
-Keeping remote sessions alive
-Avoiding sleep without changing power settings

-✨ Features
+✨ Features ✨

-🕒 User-defined awake duration (in minutes)
+🕒 Set your own active duration (in minutes)

-⌨️ Simulates harmless keyboard input (Scroll Lock)

-✅ Input validation (numeric & positive values only)

-⚠️ Graceful error handling

-💬 Clear user feedback via message boxes

-🪶 No external dependencies
+⌨️ Uses a safe Scroll Lock toggle to simulate activity

+✅ Validates input to avoid errors

+⚠️ Handles unexpected situations gracefully

+💬 Provides clear notifications and status messages

+🪶 Completely standalone—no extra tools needed

-📜 How It Works
+📜 How It Works 📜

-Prompts the user to enter the number of minutes to keep the system awake.
-Every minute:
-Waits 60 seconds
+You choose how many minutes to stay active

-Toggles the Scroll Lock key to simulate activity
+Every minute, the script waits 60 seconds and briefly toggles Scroll Lock to register user activity

-After the specified time:
+Once the duration ends, the script stops automatically

-🚀 Usage
+🚀 Usage 🚀

-Save the script as keep-awake.vbs
+Save the file as keep-awake.vbs

 Double-click to run

-Enter the desired duration in minutes
+Enter the number of minutes you want to remain “active”

-Leave it running in the background
+Let it run in the background

-⚠️ Notes & Limitations
+⚠️ Notes & Limitations ⚠️

-Works only on Windows
+Works on Windows only

-Requires keyboard input access
+Requires basic keyboard access

-Scroll Lock LED may blink during execution
+Scroll Lock LED may briefly blink during operation

-Does not modify system power settings
+Does not change system power policies or Teams configuration

-🔐 Security Considerations
+🔐 Security 🔐

-No network access
+No internet communication

 No persistence

-No registry or system changes
+No registry or system modifications

-Easily auditable single-file script
+Single, easily reviewable script

-📄 License
+📄 License 📄

-MIT License – free to use, modify, and distribute.
+MIT — free to use, adapt, and share.

-🤝 Contributions

-Pull requests and improvements are welcome!
-Feel free to fork and enhance the script (e.g., tray icon, logging, or configurable intervals).